D-Amaryllis/1610Spring2021/README Weather log.md

 1/20/2021 34 degrees and sunny
 1/21/2021 30 degrees and sunny.
 I had to take My freind to the emergency room yesterday, and that set back my work.
 I'll have to work twice as hard today.  lets do this!
 1/22/2021 39 degrees and cloudy.
 Moving today.
 Why did all life events converge on this week?
+1/23/2021 35 degrees and mostly cloudy.
+It was raining all last night.